Students will be able to experiment with different kinds of mechanisms and observe how their different pieces interact and work together.

 Utilizing the STL files in this lesson plan, you’ll use your slicer software and 3D printer of choice to get the different parts of the mechanisms the students will be interacting with.
 You’ll have the following parts:

-You are free to modify these parts to have more variety.
+You are free to modify or add to these parts to have more variety.

 You’ll teach students about different types of machines.